-- Any retirement or pension income with the exception of Social Security must be declared, and will affect your benefits. - Social Security income does not need to be declared, and will not affect your benefits.
+- Any retirement or pension income from a fund that the claimant has contributed into is not considered to be deductible, and so will not will affect your benefits. - CalSTRS income will not affect your benefits. - Social Security income will not affect your benefits.